elastic/logstash-forwarder/PROTOCOL.md

 I'd rather not invent my own serialization for the protocol, but everything else seems rather awkward to use.
-Protobufs are C++ (not C), msgpack may be awkward and/or slow in Java, thrift is C++, etc.
+Protobufs are C++ (not C), msgpack may be awkward for distribution, thrift is C++, etc.

 ## Implementation Considerations